What is My APS For University Admission?

 • Improve their APS Scores

-• Go from failing Matric to passing Matric with a Bachelor’s Degree
+• Go from failed Matric to passing Matric with a Bachelor’s Degree

 • Change subjects to ones that are more suited to the course they would like to apply for